LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/faq.md

 <img src="{{baseUrl}}/admin/images/Forces me to visit a separate website.png" width="655" height="271"/>

-We have a separate website because some of the module information does not fit into the structure imposed by IVLE.
+We have a separate website because some of the module information does not fit into the structure imposed by LumiNUS.

 On a related note, keep in mind that 'hunting and gathering' of relevant information is one of the skills you need to survive 'in the wild'.
 Do not always expect all relevant materials to appear 'magically' in some kind of 'work bin'.